scottfr/SystemsBook/Understanding/understanding.md

 ## Romeo and Juliet ##

-As an example that one really can simulate anything this model shows the implications of the dynamic implications of the love between "Romeo and Juliet".^[Romeo and Juliet [http://insightmaker.com/insight/759](http://insightmaker.com/insight/759)]
+As an example that one really can simulate anything this model shows the implications of the dynamic relationship of the love between "Romeo and Juliet".^[Romeo and Juliet [http://insightmaker.com/insight/9775](http://insightmaker.com/insight/9775)]

 # Model
-{"title": "Romeo and Juliet", "description": "The implications of the relations between two people can be vary drastically.", "load": "http://insightmaker.com/insight/759"}
+{"title": "Romeo and Juliet", "description": "The implications of the relations between two people can be vary drastically.", "load": "http://insightmaker.com/insight/9775"}
 # End Model

 We hope this model gave you a more comfortable feeling that it is possible to model very intangible things.
 You will find intangibles to be some of the most influential aspects of some of the models you will build in the future.